csev/dj4e/assn/dj4e_model.md

 If this works, we have loaded the correct `Person` object.
 If the `get()` fails, it triggers the `except` clause that creates a new person and calls `save()` to add it to the `Person` table.
-One way or another, by the end if this segment of code `p` contains a reference to a Person stored in the databas ethat can be used to fullfill a foreign key later in the code.
+One way or another, by the end if this segment of code `p` contains a reference to a Person stored in the database that can be used to fullfill a foreign key later in the code.

     m = Membership(role=r,person=p, course=c)